-Silver Flying Fox (Crossocheilus Reticulatus) Fish Species Profile
+Silver Flying Fox (Crossocheilus Reticulatus) Species Profile & Care Guide

 The Silver Flying Fox is known for the subtle pattern on its body and the